github/docs/content/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key.md

 ## Telling Git about your SSH key

 You can use an existing SSH key to sign commits and tags, or generate a new one specifically for signing.
 For more information, see "[Generating a new SSH key and adding it to the ssh-agent](/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)."
+You can't use a hardware security key for signing commits.

 {% data reusables.gpg.ssh-git-version %}